-For the 2017-18 school year, enrollment availability, including 2016-17 students re-enrolling, will be determined when grade-level data from current students' "Intent to Re-Enroll" data is collected and reviewed.
-Mixed-age classes will be organized to accommodate all returning students, and available seats will be announced prior to the random selection drawing on April 13 for new students.
-Students will be placed in mixed-aged classrooms based on space availability and a variety of readiness factors as determined by school staff with input from students’ families.
+For the 2018-19 school year, enrollment availability, including 2017-18 students re-enrolling, will be determined when grade-level data from current students' "Intent to Re-Enroll" data is collected and reviewed.
+Mixed-age classes will be organized to accommodate all returning students, and available seats will be announced prior to the random selection drawing on May 10, 2018 for new students.
+Students will be placed in mixed-aged or single-grade classrooms based on space availability and a variety of readiness factors as determined by school staff with input from students’ families.

 - Enrollment is open to all individuals who reside in Michigan.
 Except for a foreign exchange student who is not a United States citizen, a public school academy shall not enroll a pupil who is not a Michigan resident.